How a VPN Works

 - ISP Surveillance

-- Your Internet Service Provider can legally monitor and log the domains (websites) you visit for their own analytics or to comply with laws.
+- Your Internet Service Provider can legally monitor and log the domains, meaning websites, you visit for their own analytics or to comply with laws.
 A VPN hides the final destination from them.

 - Encryption